pronoiac/the-manual/the-manual.md

 You must know that by now.
 We just chose a cut off point.
 No point in us telling you how we attempted staying at Number One for a further week and failed or how Top of the Pops wouldn't let us go on with Gary Glitter the week we were at Number One.
-Or how we wanted to swap our Number One with Morrisey's "Everyday Is Like Sunday" and GALLUP wouldn't have it.
+Or how we wanted to swap our Number One with Morrissey's "Everyday Is Like Sunday" and GALLUP wouldn't have it.
 To quote the most heart shuddering moment in teenage pop, the closing line in "Past Present and Future" performed by the Shangri Las, written and produced by Shadow Morton, "It will never never happen again."
 If we do have Empiricals that line is it.
 We would never be allowed to get away with it a second time.